bxdoan/bxdoan/README.md

 <div align="center">

-> Ask and it will be given to you; search, and you will find; knock and the door will be opened for you.
+> If you can’t find a reason to fight, then you shouldn’t be fighting.

-> — Jesus —
+> — Akame —

 </div>